The efficiency of resource allocation mechanisms for budget-constrained users: A lower bound for all mechanisms

 \section{A lower bound for all mechanisms}

-The fact that the mechanisms in~\cite{MB06,JT09,YH07} achieve full efficiency seems surprising, as resource allocation mechanisms do not have direct access to the valuation functions of the players.
-Still, the definition of these mechanisms is such that the incentives of the players are fully aligned to the global goal of maximizing the social welfare.
+The fact that the mechanisms of \citep{MB06,JT09,YH07} achieve full efficiency seems quite surprising, since resource allocation mechanisms do not have direct access to the valuation functions of the players.
+The definition of these mechanisms is such that the incentives of the players are fully aligned to the global goal of maximizing the social welfare.
 In a sense, these mechanisms manage to achieve access to the valuation functions indirectly.
 In contrast, when players have budget constraints, we show below that a liquid price of anarchy equal to $1$ is not possible.
-This means that resource allocation mechanisms fail to ``mine'' any kind of information about the budget values of the players, while budgets affect the strategic behavio of the players crucially.
+This means that resource allocation mechanisms fail to ``mine'' any kind of information about the budget values of the players, while budgets affect the strategic behavior of the players crucially.\footnote{One might wonder whether this inability of resource allocation mechanisms is due to the restriction that each player submits a single scalar signal to the mechanism.
+This is not true, as we discuss in Section~\ref{sec:extensions}.
+In particular, we show that the lower bound of $2-1/n$ holds even if the players submit multidimensional signals, which could be used to encode detailed information about their valuation functions and budgets.
+Moreover, in Section~\ref{sec:extensions}, we show a slightly weaker lower bound even for mechanisms that know the budgets of the players a priori.}

 \begin{theorem} Every $n$-player resource allocation mechanism has liquid price of anarchy at least $2-1/n$. \end{theorem}